pingevt/drupal-airtable/drupal-airtable.md

 ---

+# Why do we want to use Airtable?
-# What's the problem? - Typical approach
+## Typical content approach

 - develop, develop, develop
 - internal CMS review on minimal content